aakoch/indent-transformer/README.md

 # indent-transformer

-Using Node's Streams, this package takes a file with indentations and converts it into a stream with "INDENT", "DEDENT" or "NODENT".
+Using Node's Streams, this package takes a file with indentations and converts it into a stream with "IN" (INdent), "DE" (DEdent) or "NO" (NOdent).
 I'm using it to parse Pug files.

 ## Usage